khoeger/khoeger.github.io/_posts/2018-03-07-embedding-plots-in-jekyll-blog.md

 ![Slightly off of top view of a vortex, created from red dots, in Matplotlib]({{ "assets/img/2018/2018_03_16/hurricane_top.png" | absolute_url }})

+Here's an example of a 2-D embeddable and interactive image.
+{% include 2018/03_16/testMpld3.html %}

 ## Observations
 My plots are not as easily pretty as in Bokeh or Plotly, but they're functional.